Places to visit in Kanchipuram Tourist Places in Tamil Nadu India

 Kanchi plays an importance role on the history of Jains.
 Mostly, pallava kings belonged the backing of jainism those days.
 Jainism and the temples of Jania Tirthankaras were found during the early Ninth century A.D.
 Jain temples are known for fresco paintings and a grandeur image worship of bhagwan Mahaveer are the ethic that being followed even today.

-Sri Subramaniya Sivam Temple
+Sri Subramaniya Sivam Temple in Kancheepuram

 This temple was built around 1915.